-The Issuer was incorporated in the Cayman Islands on July 27, 2005 as an exempted company with limited liability, with a registration number of WK-152519.
+Shui On Development (Holding) Limited was incorporated in the Cayman Islands on July 27, 2005 as an exempted company with limited liability, with a registration number of WK-152519.
 Its principal place of business in the PRC is at 26/F Shui On Plaza, 333 Huai Hai Zhong Road, Shanghai, 200021, PRC.
 Its principal place of business in Hong Kong is at 34/F, Shui On Centre 6-8 Harbour Road, Wan Chai, Hong Kong.
 Its registered office is located at Walker House, 87 Mary Street, George Town, Grand Cayman KY 1-9005, Cayman Islands.

 Our website is www.shuionland.com.
-Information contained on our website does not constitute part of this offering memorandum.
+Information contained on our website does not constitute part of this document.